-A bookworm and fashionista, Codey knows it will be tough to downsize her book and DVD collections, and to say goodbye to most of her wardrobe once she moves into a tiny home.
+Codey knows it will be tough to downsize her collection, and to say goodbye to most of her wardrobe once she moves into a tiny home.

 And Fivecoat-Campbell knows the downsizing struggle well.
 When she first moved to her tiny home fulltime, she had to choose what heirlooms and personal items to bring and which to leave behind, since only so much would fit inside the new space.